-With members spanning 47 countries across 5 continents, The Marine Biological Association (MBA) is a learned society working as the voice for the marine biological community.
+With members spanning 47 countries across 5 continents, The Marine Biological Association is a Learned Society working as the voice for the marine biological community.

-Our in-depth scientific research into the marine environment, carried out at our prestigious Citadel Hill laboratory in Plymouth, UK, provides key evidence in the understanding of our Ocean.
+Our in-depth scientific research into the marine environment, carried out at our prestigious Citadel Hill Laboratory in Plymouth, UK, provides key evidence in the understanding of our ocean.

-Granted a Royal Charter in 2013 in recognition of our status as the foremost learned society of marine biologists in Europe, since 1884 we have worked in the interests of the ocean and global scientific community.
-Scan the QR code to learn more about our history.
+Granted a Royal Charter in 2013 in recognition of our status as the foremost Learned Society of marine biologists in Europe, we have worked in the interests of the ocean and global scientific community since 1884.
+Click here to learn more about our history.